Awni00/abstract_transformer/iclr/qVFZ.md

 ## Clarification of goals and setting

-First, we'd like to address some confusion about the goals of our paper and the setting we are targeting.
+We'd like clarify the goals of our paper and the setting we are targeting.

-**What this paper is about.** Integrating explicit relational computational mechanisms into the Transformer framework, to form an architecture that integrates sensory and relational processing.
+**What this paper is about:** Integrating explicit relational computational mechanisms into the Transformer framework, to form an architecture that integrates sensory and relational processing.
 Our focus is specifically on the Transformer architecture.
 The goal is to enhance data efficiency and enable greater flexibility through new types of computational circuits that compose sensory and relational computation.

-**What this paper is *not* about.** Graph neural networks, or neural models operating on graph-structured data.
+**What this paper is *not* about:** Graph neural networks, or neural models operating on graph-structured data.
 We are *not* tackling propagation of edge features along graphs.
 The term "relation" in our work does not refer to edges on the graph, but rather refers to internal feature representation that represent *comparisons* between objects in the input.

 ## Discussion of Zhang et al. (2024)